sdpython/pyquickhelper/_doc/sphinxdoc/source/tutorial/sphinx.rst

 One part of that is a series of
 :epkg:`sphinx` extensions.
 A couple assume that the module they are documenting follows the same design as this one, the others are design free.
+The whole list is available at
+:ref:`List of Sphinx commands added by pyquickhelper <f-sphinxext-pyq>`.

 .. contents::
     :local: